gtoonstra/drone-middleware/README.md

 > http://zeromq.org/area:licensing

-In short, you can use drone middleware in commercial applications and you only need to supply the copyright notice.
+In short, you can use drone middleware in commercial applications and you only need to retain the copyright notice.

 As per the licenses specification: